 Zinc supplements after a hair transplant

 Zinc is a trace mineral which is integral to how your body produces DNA, creates cells and builds proteins.
 It is also necessary for immunological function (how your immune system works) and skin integrity.
-If your body has a deficiency of zinc, this could lead to hair loss.
+A zinc deficiency can lead to hair loss.

-Zinc is important for the regulation of hormones such as DHT (a sex hormone which can contribute to hair loss).
+Zinc is important for regulating hormones such as DHT (a sex hormone that can contribute to hair loss).
 For this reason, you should ensure you are getting enough zinc in your diet.
 Zinc supplements for hair loss typically also contain other ingredients that help to combat hair loss, such as biotin, iron and vitamin C.

 Vitamin C after a hair transplant

-Vitamin C can also accelerate the healing of your scalp, as it is involved in all the processes of wound healing.
-This means apart from playing a role in the apoptosis of neutrophils, it also stimulates the production of collagen — which is the protein that acts as a building block to stitch wounds back together.
+Vitamin C can also accelerate the healing of your scalp, as it is involved in all the processes of wound healing7.
+This means apart from playing a role in the apoptosis of neutrophils, it also stimulates the production of collagen, which is the protein that acts as a building block to stitch wounds back together.

 To get vitamin C, one can eat fruits and vegetables, as they contain rich amounts of this vitamin.
 Citrus fruits, in particular, are known to be very rich in vitamin C. Alternatively, one can choose to get vitamin C from supplements.
 However, it must be taken in moderation, preferably under the supervision of a healthcare professional.